niplav/site/range_and_forecasting_accuracy.md

 	dmetdiffbrier::dmetdiffbrier@<*'dmetdiffbrier

 Every `diffbrier` list contains lists with two elements, the first one being the time between forecast and resolution, and the second one being the brier score for all forecasts made in that time.
-For example, `ypbdiffbrier` is
+For example, `ypbdiffbrier` (the brier scores for all predictions made on PredictionBook 1/2/.../10 years before resolution) is

 	[[0 0.162]
 	[1 0.168]